heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

 ɰ.
-The whorl fractures along galactic lines of ruin: avenues of teeth, collapsed suns, and luminescent ruin, tearing the computational fabric of the network like wet paper.
+The whorl fractures: along lines of luminescent ruin, teeth, and collapsing space, tearing the computational fabric of the network like wet paper.
+Bright nodes darken as they

 <p align="center">
   ⁂